compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 High Level Overview of the Netboot Workflow
 ===========================================

+When the Compunaut Fleet Controller platform is first installed, you will need to do the following things to set up Netboot and commission your fleet.

+#.
+Log into Guacamole, launch Piserver, and install the default compunaut-raspi.tar.xz image.
+Information on using Piserver can be found here: `https://www.raspberrypi.org/blog/piserver/ <The Raspberry Pi PiServer tool>`_ Refer to the section on "How to use PiServer."

+#.
+Use Rundeck to Provision images for each printer/raspberry pi pair in your fleet.

+#.
+Revert back to Guacamole, and - using Piserver - power on each of your Raspberry Pis one by one, assigning each to an image.

+#.
+After waiting for each Pi to boot, use Rundeck again to Commission your printers.
+Once commissioned, your printers will be ready for use!

+This is just a high level overview.
+More details on this flow are given in `Netboot <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html>`_ and in `Pre-commissioning the Default Printer Image <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/operations/netboot.html#how-to-pre-commission-the-default-printer-image>`_.

 Enabling Netboot Functionality with your Raspberry Pi
 =====================================================

+Not all Raspberry Pis support network booting.
+In general, you will want to use Raspberry Pi 3b+ units only with Compunaut Fleet
+Controller.
+These units do not require any pre-configuration to enable network booting and should work with Compunaut out of the box.

+If you have any other type of Raspberry Pi, please refer to the guides below:

+* `Pi 3 booting part II: Ethernet (which Pis will support network booting) <https://www.raspberrypi.org/blog/pi-3-booting-part-ii-ethernet-all-the-awesome/>`_

+* `Network Booting (more technical information on how network boot with Pis work) <https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net.md>`_

+* `Network boot your Raspberry Pi (a tutorial on how you can network boot on your own for fun) <https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md>`_

+* `Bare Metal Raspberry Pi 3B+: Network Boot (a third party guide that explains much of the same things above) <https://metebalci.com/blog/bare-metal-rpi3-network-boot/>`

 Pre-commissioning the Default Printer Image
 ===========================================